yj7082126/musubi-tuner/dataset/dataset_config.md

 Image and video datasets are supported.
 The configuration file can include multiple datasets, either image or video datasets, with caption text files or metadata JSONL files.

+The cache directory must be different for each dataset.

 ### Sample for Image Dataset with Caption Text Files

 ```toml